Best Intercom Alternatives 2026: 60–70% Less Cost

 The feature coverage is impressive for an open-source tool: WhatsApp, Facebook Messenger, Twitter, email, and live chat all connect to a single agent interface.
 Automations, labels, conversation routing, and CSAT surveys are included.

-Watch out for: self-hosting requires engineering time for setup, maintenance, and updates.
-If your team does not have in-house engineering capacity, the cloud plan removes the operational burden but reduces the cost advantage.
+Self-hosting requires engineering time for setup, maintenance, and updates.
+If your team lacks in-house engineering capacity, the cloud plan removes that burden but narrows the cost advantage.

 Frequently asked questions